 - a.
 Require the applicant to seek declassification of the farmland from the Provincial Government and provide proof of its release; and - b.
-Provide a rationale that any development proposed on the site fulfils a need of the community and will contribute positively to the Town's tax base over the long-term.
+Require the applicant provide a rationale that any development proposed on the site fulfils a need of the community and will contribute positively to the Town's tax base over the long-term.

-3.6 ENVIRONMENTAL PROTECTION
+3.6 ENVIRONMENTAL PROTECTION LAND USE DESIGNATION

 The Environmental Protection Land Use Designation follows the Province of New Brunswick's standards regarding wetland and watercourse protection, by requiring a 30 metre buffer from wetlands and watersheds and limiting land uses to passive, non-disruptive activities.
 The designation also identifies areas prone to flooding and directs limited land use through the Zoning By-law.
-As the environment continues to change and wetland and watercourse data improves, existing development (e.g. houses, commercial buildings, etc.) will be captured within the prescribed 30 metre buffer area.
+As the environment continues to change and wetland and watercourse data improves, existing development (e.g. houses, commercial buildings, etc.) may be captured within the prescribed 30 metre buffer area.
 This development is permitted to continue under the Act.